Battle of Shaykan: Battle

 The Kordofan expedition was made up of about 8,000 Egyptian regulars, 1,000 bashi-bazouk cavalry, 100 tribal irregulars and 2,000 camp followers.
 They carried supplies for 50 days on an immense baggage train consisting of 5,000 camels.
 The army also carried some ten mountain guns, four Krupp field guns and six Nordenfeldt machine guns.
 Hicks' chief of staff was another Englishman, Colonel Farquhar.
 By the time the expedition started El Obeid had fallen, but the operation was maintained to relieve Slatin Bey, the Governor of Darfur.
 The force was, in the words of Winston Churchill, "perhaps the worst army that has ever marched to war".
 They were unpaid, untrained, undisciplined, its soldiers having more in common with their enemies than with their officers.

 Either by mistake or by design, their guides led them astray, and they soon found themselves surrounded.
 The regulars' morale plummeted and they started to desert en masse.
 After marching for some time they were set upon by the entire Mahdist army on November 3.
 The Egyptian forces quickly formed into a defensive square.
-According to reports published in England soon after, the square held for two days before finally collapsing.
+According to reports published in Britain soon after, the square held for two days before finally collapsing.
 About one-third of the Egyptian soldiers surrendered and were later freed, while all the officers were killed.
 Only about 500 Egyptian troops managed to escape and make it back to Khartoum.
-Neither Hicks nor any of his senior officers were among them.
-Among non-combatants killed were Edmund O'Donovan of The Daily News and Frank Vizetelly of The Graphic.
+Neither Hicks nor any of his senior officers was among them.
+Among the non-combatants killed were Edmund O'Donovan of The Daily News and Frank Vizetelly of The Graphic.

-After the battle the Mahdist army made El Obeid a center for operations for some time.
+After the battle the Mahdist army made El Obeid a centre for operations for some time.
 Their success also emboldened Osman Digna, whose Hadendoa tribesmen, the so-called fuzzy-wuzzies, joined the rebellion from their lands on the Red Sea coast.